librenms/librenms/doc/Extensions/Weathermap.md

 Optional: If your install is in another directory than standard, set `$basehref` within `map-poller.php`.

-source How To from [Link](https://github.com/librenms-plugins/Weathermap/edit/master/INSTALL.md)
+Automatically generate weathermaps from a LibreNMS database [Link](https://github.com/pblasquez/weathermapper)

 ![Example Network Weather Map](/img/network-weather-map.PNG)